North Carolina Aquariums: North Carolina Aquarium at Pine Knoll Shores

 Since reopening, the North Carolina Aquarium at Pine Knoll Shores has continued to feature aquatic animals of North Carolina.
 Notable among them are sand tiger sharks, a green moray eel measuring about six feet long, a goliath grouper approaching four feet, and a number of sizable nurse sharks, sandbar sharks and various game fishes.

 Most of the larger creatures inhabit the aquarium's centerpiece exhibit, the 306000 gal Living Shipwreck.
 Along with hundreds of schooling fishes and other animals, they create a swirl of constant motion around a replica of U-352, a German submarine that lost a World War II battle with a Coast Guard cutter off the North Carolina coast.
 The aquarium's three river otters also have lived up to expectations of stardom.
 With the help of the public, two were named Neuse and Pungo after North Carolina rivers.
 Neuse and Pungo came to the aquarium when they were about a year old in 2006.
 Eno, the third otter, was brought to the aquarium at four weeks old in April 2008, after his mother was killed by a car near White Lake.
 Aquarists bottle-fed him until he could trade formula for fish and other solid food, and helped him learn to swim.
 Now he's strong, healthy, energetic and playful.
 Wide viewing windows bring their playful antics and underwater agility to child-eye-level, and the lively pair enchants people of all ages.

 The North Carolina Aquarium also features two hands-on exhibits: the Tidal Touch Pool, featuring a large variety of aquatic invertebrates, and Skate and Ray Encounters.

 On August 11, 2010, a rare white sea turtle was brought to the aquarium for care.
 The turtle, Nimbus, was weak and smaller than the average loggerhead hatchling.
 It turned up when a hatched-out Pine Knoll Shores nest was excavated for baby turtles left behind.
 Hampered by a cleft palate, it had to be coaxed into eating.
-It lagged behind in growth, also, but appears to be catching up with other hatchlings of the same age.
-Nimbus is on exhibit in the Tidal Waters Gallery.
-The turtle is something of a rock star at the aquarium — especially with visiting school groups.
+Nimbus was a popular attraction at the aquarium but passed on October 4, 2023 at the age of 13.

 Throughout the year the North Carolina Aquarium offers free daily programs, including live animal programs, animal feeding presentations, a "Live Dive!" show, puppet shows, quiz games and hands-on activities.
 A number of special activities are available for a small fee.
 In the summer, beginning June 1, the North Carolina Aquarium offers snorkeling, surfing classes, night treks to search for nesting sea turtles, onboard collection and river cruises, kayaking and canoeing excursions, and fishing courses.
 Kayaking, canoeing and fishing programs continue into the fall when seafood cooking classes are also offered.
 Behind-the-scenes tours, Dinner with the Critters, and Breakfast with the Rays are offered year-round.